 The cost of water transportation of coal which is billed to the regulated company by an affiliated company should be treated as confidential.
-Tampa Electric formed a water transportation system for the transport of coal in 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long affiliated companies are able to maintain ... competitive edge.
-Through this transportation system Tampa Electric's affiliated companies are able to move coal by barges from sources in Rentucky, Oklahoma
+Tampa Electric formed a water transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as affiliated companies are to maintain their able ... competitive edge.
+Through this transportation system Tampa Electric's affiliated companies are able to move coal by river barges from sources in Rentucky, Oklahoma